A Weekend in Richmond – Local Secrets Revealed

-Got three days to spare on a U.S road trip?
-Or perhaps you have a three-day weekend coming up.
-If you’re passing through Virginia, you have to check out the artsy and historic capitol city of Richmond, Virginia.
-After all, it must be worth visiting as Lonely Planet named it one of their top 10 underrated cities to visit in 2018!
-That makes a weekend in Richmond a perfect featured weekend getaway.
+Looking for somewhere in the east to fill your U.S road trip, or complete your east coast vacation?
+Or perhaps you have a three-day weekend coming up, and want somewhere new and exciting to explore.
+If you’re passing through Virginia, you have to check out the artsy and historic capitol city.
+We suggest spending those 3 days in Richmond, Virginia.
+After all, it must be worth visiting as Lonely Planet named it one of their top 10 underrated cities to visit just a few years ago!
+That makes a weekend in Richmond a perfect getaway, and this Richmond 3 day itinerary will help you plan.

-This city is large enough to keep you busy with plenty of things to do, yet small enough, giving it a laid back feel.
+It is large enough to keep you busy with plenty of things to do in Richmond, yet it is small enough to have a laid back feel.
 Why do locals love it here?
 Because you can live the city life but for a fraction of the cost.
+Why do visitors love it here?
+Because it is a perfect mix of history, art, culture, and outdoor adventures, with an excellent food and craft drink scene as icing on the cake.

 By the way, I am Trang, of Travel With Trang, and I lived in Richmond, VA – also known as “RVA”, during my college years.
-I came up with this 3 day Richmond itinerary (based on site location within the city and proximity to each other) that you should check out when you are in the area.
+I came up with this Richmond 3 day itinerary based on attraction location and proximity to each other.
+If you’re not already planning a weekend in Richmond, perhaps it will entice you, and if you are planning to travel to the city soon, it will serve as a good guide.
+So without further small talk.

 Reserve one of Richmond’s Top Hotels now.

-Get Your Body Pumped At The Science Museum of Virginia
+Stretch Your Mind and Body at The Science Museum of Virginia

 After a long plane ride into the Richmond Airport or a road trip from Washington DC, one of the best things to do is to get moving, and this place is perfect for that!
 For this first pit stop, you can play with a 100+ interactive exhibits in this museum.
 Learn about your health, animals, the Amazon, space, Earth and more!